wp-plugins/mailpress/readme.txt

 1. Optional : full control on all mails sent by WordPress.

-**Never use WordPress automatic upgrade** : if you have any customized file, WordPress will delete them !
+**Never use WordPress automatic upgrade** : if you have any customized file inside MailPress plugin folder, WordPress will delete them !

 **Follow Installation or Upgrade guidelines**
 **Follow Installation or Upgrade guidelines**
 **Follow Installation or Upgrade guidelines**

-Some technical stuff :

-1. Switmailer 5.3.1
-1. jQuery 1.7.2 supported.
-1. Google Map API V3 supported.
-1. Code Mirror 0.9 (2.2)

-Please report any bug in the mailpress google group http://groups.google.com/group/mailpress starting your subject title with : "(MailPress 5.2)".
+Please report any bug in the mailpress google group http://groups.google.com/group/mailpress

 Thank you